Renting a House For Business Purposes

 - Consider the look and location of the building if clients, vendors, or business contacts will be visiting it.

 - Verify the management company understands you will be operating a business to confirm that is allowed.

 - View the apartment in person to confirm it meets all spacing and business needs.

 - Complete and sign the lease agreement.

 If you need help renting a house for business purposes, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.